Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting Network.

 Besides, Joe Bite me says that we are not going to take Congress.

-And Joe Bight Me is never right.
+And Joe Biteme is never right.

 He is always wrong.

-So you can put that in our column too.
+So you can put that in our column, too.

 Back to Juan Williams.